 What other guidance can I pursue to determine which elective class I should take?

 Vice Dean Hertz and Assistant Dean Kirkland wrote with helpful curricular advice.
-The Vice Deans have also put together an Advising website and an Areas of Study website and Dean Kirkland will send you a video about elective registration.
-You should review these sites and the video carefully.
-Your section advisor will visit you in early October to answer any questions about these materials.
+The Vice Deans have also put together an Advising website and an Areas of Study website.
+You should review these sites carefully.

 How can I see course evaluations for a particular class?

-Spring 2005 through Spring 2018 Course Evaluations are available.
+Spring 2005 through the last semester Course Evaluations are available.
 Beginning with Fall 2008 evaluations you will be able to see statistical information as well as comments.

 How do I access my results?

 To view bidding results, log into COURSES; under “Registrations” you will see the list of classes in which you are currently enrolled.
 In the “Bids” section you can hover over each result for more information.
-Your bids will not carry over to the cycles that being on November 8.
+Your bids will not carry over to the cycles that begin in October/November.
 You will have to bid for this class again if you still have not gained a seat.
 During the registration cycles your chance at a seat in a class will be based on the number of points that you bid.

 Don’t be discouraged if COURSES says a class is closed, you can still bid for that class.
 In the typical situation when a registered student drops a class a student that bid on the closed class might win that seat in the class.

-During Add/Drop can I bid on Property section #2 if I won Property section #1 during Bidding cycle # 1?
+After the first cycle of bidding, can I bid on Corporations section #2 if I won Corporations section #1 during Bidding cycle # 1?

-During Add/Drop, if you are registered for a class, you cannot bid on another section of the same class unless you conditionally add/drop the class or drop the class from your schedule.
+After the first bidding cycle, if you are registered for a class, you cannot bid on another section of the same class unless you conditionally add/drop the class or outright drop the class from your schedule.